San Diego Chargers vs. Cincinnati Bengals

 The Cincinnati offense isn’t spectacular, but it’s good.
 Dalton isn’t a wildly impressive quarterback, but he’s improved each year he’s been in the league.
 Dalton has some talent surrounding him on the offense.
 A.J.
 Green is one of the best wide receivers in the game.
 Jermaine Gresham and Tyler Eifert are both talented, and I think this could be a dangerous tight end combo in the future.
 The running back tandem of BenJarvus Green-Ellis and Gio Bernard has been successful.
 There’s plenty to like on the Bengals offense.

 The Bengals defense is something special.
 They rank among the top defenses in the league, both in yards allowed and points allowed.
 The Chiefs got a lot of love for their defense this year, but the Bengals defense is right up there with them.
-They have by far the best defense in the AFC North (I may have just vomited in my mouth a little).
-Vontaze Burfict led the NFL in tackles this season (and possibly has the second-best dreads in major sports…behind Andrew McCutchen, of course).
-This defense is going to be the difference today.
+They have by far the best defense in the AFC North, and that defense is going to be the difference today.

 The Chargers defense isn’t great.
-Their run defense is middle of the pack, but their secondary is bad.
+Their run defense is middle of the pack, but their secondary ranks among the worst in the NFL.
 They almost allowed Chase Daniel and a team of second stringers to beat them a week ago.
 Dalton doesn’t even need to be spectacular tomorrow to beat the Chargers defense.
 He merely needs to limit his mistakes.
 If he can do that, the Bengals will have their first playoff win in 23 years and will be punching their ticket to Foxborough.
 Bengals 31, Chargers 24

 San Francisco 49ers vs. Green Bay Packers

-The Packers offense begins and ends with Rodgers, obviously and I don’t need to reiterate here just what he can do.
-In the cold weather conditions expected today in Green Bay, Eddie Lacy will also see his fair share of carries.
-Lacy has been great all year (I’m honestly not sure the Steelers would’ve won their game against the Packers if Lacy hadn’t gotten injured.)
+The Packers offense begins and ends with Rodgers and I don’t need to reiterate here just what he can do.
+In the cold weather conditions expected today in Green Ba.y, Eddie Lacy will also see his fair share of carries.
+Lacy has been great all year (I’m honestly not sure the Steelers would’ve won their game against the Packers if Lacy hadn’t gotten injured).

 The Packers will be going against a great Niners defense.
 The linebacking corps of Ahmad Brooks, NaVorro Bowman, Patrick Willis, and Aldon Smith is one of the best in the league.
 Their run defense has been especially strong this year, and it’ll be interesting to see how Lacy fares against them.

 On the other side of the ball is Colin Kaepernick.
 Kaepernick is a great young quarterback.
 He obviously had a great season last year and he’s an exciting player to watch.
-Frank Gore had a drop off from the 2012 season, but still had a pretty great season.
+Frank Gore had a drop off from the 2012 season, but was still effective this season.
 Vernon Davis remains awesome, and tied his career high for touchdowns with 13 this season.